MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     interface ICoreWebView2Environment : IUnknown
     {
         /// Create a ContextMenuItem object used for developers to insert new items into the default browser context menu.
-        /// The IsEnabled and IsVisible properties are always true for custom context menu items.
-The IsChecked property will only be used if the
-        /// menu item type is radio or checkbox.
+        /// The IsEnabled property is always true for custom context menu items.
+The IsChecked property will only be used if the menu item type is radio or checkbox.
         HRESULT CreateContextMenuItem(
-            [in] UINT32 customItemID,
             [in] LPCWSTR displayName,
             [in] LPCWSTR shorctut,
             [in] IStream* iconStream,